The home of socio-medical actions in Kambera#InfrastructureAndInnovation

 - We can observe significant changes in communities once a project has been completed.

 - Mbinu Dita – since August 2020 we are rebuilding a school and community centre in a very rural area of East Sumba.
 Thanks to this project, 100 children will soon return to school.
 It will also be the heart of our activities and projects with this community which counts about 300 families.
 We can’t stay on-site for more than two nights for logistical reasons there is no access to water and electricity;

-- Hence, Rumah Kambera is a central and indispensable point in this long-term project to organize, plan and manage all of Mbinu Dita’s project from there.
+- Hence, Rumah Kambera is a central and indispensable point in this long-term project to organise, plan and manage all of Mbinu Dita’s project from there;

-- Charis – access to education and knowledge.
-In collaboration with a network of volunteers and teachers from “Charis” association, we will organize training, conferences on subjects related to education, nutrition or health which will then be transmitted and taught in forty schools of East and West Sumba.
+- Charis Schools – Access to education and knowledge.
+In collaboration with a network of volunteers and teachers from “Charis” foundation, we will organise training, conferences on subjects related to education, nutrition or health which will then be transmitted and taught in forty schools of East and West Sumba;

 - Permaculture – One of the greatest assets of this house is the land it sits on; large and suitable for cultivation, we will create a garden in collaboration with permaculture experts; the harvests will allow us to cook for the volunteers and the surrounding community.
 We will also organise training on nutrition, permaculture, experiment and find answers on how to cultivate this calcareous soil and adapt to the climate of the island where it rains only two months a year.